youshido-php/ApiImages/README.md

 # API Images Bundle

-Symfony bundle easy implement images to your GraphQL API ( bundle for GraphQL implementation and its documentation is [here](https://github.com/Youshido/GraphQLBundle) ).
-It provides `UploadImageMutation`:
+Symfony bundle for easy implementation images to your GraphQL API ( bundle with GraphQL implementation and its documentation is [here](https://github.com/Youshido/GraphQLBundle) ).
+Bundle provides `UploadImageMutation`:
 ``` graphql
 mutation {
   uploadImage(field: "image") {